apatheticdamn/apatheticdamn/README.md

 ## My Playground 🎮💻

 I find joy in creating worlds within the digital realm.
-Games, websites, programs - you name it, I've probably dabbled in it.
 I'm on a never-ending quest to explore the vast landscapes of computer science because, let's face it, computers are basically the coolest puzzle boxes ever invented.

 ## Hobbies and Tunes 🌈🎶